alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

   end
 end
 ~~~
-We’ll also need a test for a badly formatted YAML file and we add that file in spec/fixtures/bad.yml.
+We’ll also need a test for a badly formatted YAML file so I add that file in spec/fixtures/bad.yml.
 It looks like this:

 ~~~ yaml
 ---